HaochenWang1243/haochenwang1243.github.io/articles/MATLAB vs theoretical DSP.md

-# Finite Signals and Frequency Domain Intuition
+# DFT on finite Signals: Frequency Domain Intuition

 In practice, all signals we process are **finite in duration**.
 Even when we generate "ideal" signals like sinusoids or sinc functions in MATLAB or Python, they are always truncated and discretely sampled.
 This has a direct effect in the frequency domain.